Norman Daly: The Civilization of Llhuros

 In 2021, Antoinette LaFarge, a fictive practitioner herself, published Sting in the Tale: Art, Hoax and Provocation.
-In this pioneering study, LaFarge described The Civilization of Llhuros as the prototype of the genre of fictive art.
+In this study, LaFarge described Llhuros as the prototype of the genre of fictive art.
+To mark the 50th anniversary of The Civilization of Llhuros, the 2022 Llhuros Symposium was hosted by the University of Tennessee Knoxville School of Art under the direction of Chancellor’s Professor Beauvais Lyons.
+Fifteen international artists and scholars presented work during this online virtual event.
+The Cornell University Archives holds the Norman Daly Papers which focus prominently on Llhuros.